resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Compute day

-9am-4pm Friday.
-Registration is free!
+9am-4pm Friday. <a href="#registration">Registration</a> is free!
 Lunch is provided.
 Limited places.

-Registration is <a href="#registration"> now open!</a>.
-See the <a href="compute_day.html">program listing</a> for details on the 3 streams of workshops available.
+See the <a href="compute_day.html">overview</a> for details on the 3 streams of workshops available.

 After the workshops finish, join us for Pizza and drinks at the Whitehouse from 4pm.